What type of school is this?

 Do you have to be Catholic to attend PCRHS?

-No, in fact the majority of our students are not Catholic.
+No. In fact, the majority of our students are not Catholic.
 However, as part of Cristo Rey Network requirements, students take four years of Theology classes .
-In this class, students are encouraged to develop a personal relationship with God.
-They also study what the Catholic Church teaches on a variety of subjects and are encouraged to grow in their own faith tradition.
-In addition, students pray daily and participate in prayer services and masses, and go on annual class retreats.
+In this class, students study what the Catholic Church teaches on a variety of subjects and are encouraged to grow in their own faith tradition.
+In addition, students pray daily, participate in prayer services and masses, and go on annual class retreats.
 Our goal as a Catholic school is to form students that will take the lead in creating a more just society and a more hopeful future for themselves and others.

 What kind of transportation does the school provide?We have more than 50 bus pick up points